20052025

 Biography

 Dr Darren Sharp is a Senior Research Fellow at Monash Sustainable Development Institute.
-Darren is a sustainability transitions researcher interested in urban experimentation, living labs, grassroots innovations and the sharing economy.
-His work is situated at the intersection of transition management, design for social innovation and community economies thinking, with a particular interest in collaborative governance of urban transition arenas.
+Darren is an interdisciplinary sustainability transitions researcher interested in urban experimentation, living labs, grassroots innovations, urban futures and the sharing economy.
+His work is situated at the intersection of transition management, design for social innovation and community economies thinking, with a particular interest in the governance of urban sustainability transitions.
+Darren was a Kármán Fellow and visiting scholar at the Kate Hamburger Kolleg Cultures of Research (c:o/re) at RWTH Aachen University, Germany.

 Darren co-led the urban living lab Livewell Yarra which used action research to empower local residents to reduce their carbon emissions at an individual, household and community level.
 His research speaks to the possibilities of social learning, institutional arrangements, and new urban imaginaries to drive the transformation of cities towards sustainability.